Sadeal/CS2HvHUtilities/README.md

 - `hvh_utilities_friendlyfire` if true, only utility damage will be dealt to teammates
 - `hvh_resetscore 0/1` if true, players will be able to reset their score with `!rs`
 - `hvh_resetdeath 0/1/2` 0 - off, 1 - admin only, 2 - everyone
-- `hvh_ragequit 0/1` if true, players will be able to rage quit with `!rq`
 - `hvh_restrict_meta_commands` - if true then nobody unless @css/root will access meta/css_plugins/sm commands

 # ChatPrefix Colors
 You can use all available colors from CounterStrikeSharp in the chat prefix.

-# Custom Votes
-If you have [CS2-CustomVotes](https://github.com/imi-tat0r/CS2-CustomVotes) installed, you can use the following custom votes:
-- `!rapidfire` You can set the style (`off`, `simple`, `full`) in the config via `CustomVoteSettings.RapidFireVote`
-- `!friendlyfire` You can enable this in the config via `CustomVoteSettings.FriendlyFireVote`
-- `!teleport` You can enable this in the config via `CustomVoteSettings.TeleportVote`
-> **Warning:** Teleport restriction is needed to prevent the server crash exploit.
-If you enable this vote, the server will be vulnerable to the crash exploit.

 # iksAdmin and flags
 If you have iksAdmin installed you have to specialize `word` defenition to a custom flag that you typed in config